FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Introduction

 Recent works have begun to explore TSFMs for specific energy use cases.
-Meyer et al.\ \cite{Meyer2024Benchmarking} benchmark TSFMs for household load forecasting and find that zero-shot models can match trained-from-scratch Transformers, particularly with longer context, yet the study is limited to univariate settings without covariates or classical machine learning baselines.
-Hornek et al.~\cite{Sartipi2025Benchmarking} evaluate TSFMs for electricity price forecasting across five European markets and report that task-specific machine learning methods consistently outperform all tested TSFMs in zero-shot mode -- again without considering covariates or fine-tuning.
-Simeone \cite{Simeone2026Benchmark} assesses TSFMs for energy load forecasting on a single dataset without machine learning baselines or covariate support.
-Ferdaus et al.\ \cite{Ferdaus2025Foundation} provide a structured review of foundation models for clean energy forecasting but do not conduct a dedicated benchmark.
-While these studies provide valuable first insights, they each focus on single energy use cases, consider only univariate forecasting, and omit either classical machine learning comparisons or covariate-informed and fine-tuned settings.
+Meyer et al.~\cite{Meyer2024Benchmarking} benchmark TSFMs for household load forecasting and find that zero-shot models can match trained-from-scratch Transformers, particularly with longer context.
+Yet, the study is limited to univariate settings without covariates or machine-learning comparison partners.
+Hornek et al.~\cite{Sartipi2025Benchmarking} evaluate TSFMs for electricity price forecasting across five European markets and report that task-specific machine-learning methods consistently outperform all tested TSFMs in zero-shot mode -- again without considering covariates or fine-tuning.
+Simeone~\cite{Simeone2026Benchmark} assesses TSFMs for energy load forecasting on a single dataset without covariate support and a comparison with machine-learning approaches.
+Ferdaus et al.~\cite{Ferdaus2025Foundation} provide a structured review of foundation models for clean energy forecasting but do not conduct a dedicated benchmark.